nunopaiva1/gameserver-VPS/README.md

 3. GGs

 ## Notes:
 * New services created on Server.pro are now named as it follows: **minecraft-1, minecraft-2, terraria-1, etc...** So when entering the name of the service, to simplify the process (while running this script), **name it after the service type** (minecraft, terraria...) with a -1 in front of it.
-This way, when creating a new service through the panel, this will automatically assume the uploaded files.
+* This way, when creating a new service through the panel, the system will automatically assume the uploaded files.